-Session 4: Choosing Positive Values
+Session 4: Choosing Positive Values Date: Time: 120 minutes Facilitator(s):

 - 1. Prepare small papers for "What's Most Valuable?" - 2.
 Personal posters made in the Assessment section "My Life as Art" of Session 2

 Note: The personal posters made by participants in the Assessment section should be saved by the facilitator.
 Participants will add to them in the Application section of Session 5, and in the Assessment section of Session 7.